 And if you are happy to – feeding animals.

 How many hours per week do volunteers at Braziers contribute?

 The volunteering week is approximately 30 hours over 5 days usually including one weekend day.
 A planning meeting is held every weekday morning at 9.00 am to organize the daily tasks.
 The basic day is 9.00 am until 4.00 pm with a one hour break for lunch and a 30 minute tea break at 11am.
-There are duties that also require help at other times (such as preparing and cleaning up after the evening meal, locking up at night, shutting away the chickens etc).
-Regular ‘sensory’ meetings are held where we gather to talk about things, to share experiences, explore ideas or issues.
+There are duties that also require help at other times (such as preparing and cleaning up after the evening meal, locking up at night, etc).
+Regular ‘Sensory’ meetings are held where we gather to talk about things, to share experiences, explore ideas or issues.
 Volunteer attendance is encouraged but not compulsory.

 What kind of character are you looking for?

 As well as dilligent, kind, tolerant and conscientious we particularly appreciate

 • Good communicators (English language essential)

 • People who are happy in a team and alone